Léa Pool: Career

 Pool is known as a feminist in film studies, producing films and videos that focus on female characters.
 Early in her career Pool drew inspiration from the works of author Marguerite Duras, focusing on themes of exclusion.
-Pool co-directed and edited Laurent Lamerre, portier in 1978.
+Pool co-directed and edited Laurent Lamerre Portier in 1978.
 In 1980 she wrote, directed, and produced her first solo film, Strass Café, at the National Film Board of Canada.
 From 1980 to 1983, she directed 10 episodes of the show Planète for Radio-Québec (now called Télé-Québec) about cultural minorities.
 In the following year she directed Éva en transit, a show about the Franco-German singer Éva.

 From 1978 to 1983, she taught classes about cinema and film at the Université du Québec à Montréal.
 In 1984 she wrote and directed her first fiction feature film, A Woman in Transit (La Femme de l’hôtel), which was received with enthusiasm by both critics and the general public.
 She then wrote and directed Anne Trister in 1986, the last installment in a triptych about the difficult quest for feminine identity, and the film was invited to fifteen international festivals.

 In 1988, Pool’s film Straight for the Heart (À corps perdu), an adaptation of the novel Kurwenal by Yves Navarre, confirmed her importance to Quebec and Canadian cinematography.
 It received Premiere magazine’s first place prize at the Festival de la Francophonie de Namur and the Award of Excellence at the Atlantic Film Festival of Halifax.

 Pool filmed her first feature-length documentary, Hotel Chronicles, in 1990 as part of the Office national du film’s series Parler d'Amérique.
 In 1991, she directed her fourth fiction feature film, The Savage Woman (La Demoiselle sauvage), co-written with Michel Langlois and Laurent Gagliardi, based on the story of Corinna Bille.

-In 1992, she directed Rispondetemi, a segment of the film Montréal vu par...
-(Montreal as seen by…) by a collective of filmmakers including Patricia Rozema, Denys Arcand, Michel Brault, Atom Egoyan, and Jacques Leduc.
-From 1992 to 1993 she wrote and directed her fifth fiction feature film, Desire in Motion (Mouvements du désir), which was nominated in eight Génie Award categories including Best Direction and Best Screenwriting, and which was presented at the Sundance Film Festival in Utah.
+In 1992, she directed Rispondetemi, a segment of the film Montreal Stories (Montréal vu par...) by a collective of filmmakers including Patricia Rozema, Denys Arcand, Michel Brault, Atom Egoyan, and Jacques Leduc.
+From 1992 to 1993 she wrote and directed her fifth fiction feature film, Desire in Motion (Mouvements du désir), which was nominated in eight Genie Award categories including Best Direction and Best Screenwriting, and which was presented at the Sundance Film Festival in Utah.

-In October 1994, the Festival de Blois (France) presented a retrospective of her cinematographic works, and the French Minister of Culture awarded her the title of Chevalier de l'Ordre des Arts et des Lettres de France.
+In October 1994, the Festival de Blois (France) presented a retrospective of her cinematographic works, and the French Minister of Culture awarded her the title of Chevalier de l'ordre des Arts et des Lettres de France.